Application Overview

 • The database: a PostgreSQL database, running in a container on OpenShift Container Platform.
 It stores the claims.

-• The LLM: the language model used to summarize and extract information from the claims.
+• The LLM: the language model used to summarize and extract information from the claims, and powering the chatbot.
 It is consumed by the backend through its API.

 • The VectorDB: the vector database used to store documents for retrieval in the RAG part.
 It’s based on Milvus.